Browse by Medical Category

 Dr. Carlos Arturo Camargo Jr., MD, DrPH, received his medical degree from the University of California, San Francisco; his Master of Public Health from the University of California, Berkeley; and his Doctor of Public Health from Harvard University.
 Dr. Camargo completed his residency at Massachusetts General Hospital.

-Currently, Dr. Camargo is Professor of Medicine at Harvard Medical School and Professor of Epidemiology at Harvard School of Public Health.
+Currently, Dr. Camargo is Professor of Emergency Medicine at Harvard Medical School and Professor of Epidemiology at Harvard School of Public Health.
 He is founder/director of the Emergency Medicine Network (EMNet), an international collaboration that aims to improve public health through projects in emergency care, particularly multicenter clinical research.
 Dr. Camargo also focuses on research training and mentorship, for which he received the 2011 Barger Excellence in Mentoring Award at Harvard Medical School.

 Dr. Camargo has an international reputation in respiratory/allergy emergencies, emergency health services and a variety of public health issues.
 He has served in such leadership roles as President of the American College of Epidemiology and has been appointed to several committees devoted to establishing national guidelines, including: